-It is intentionally developed for time-poor people who are committed to succeeding; people who understand that the best way to demonstrate their quality is by showing that it has been recognised with a qualification from an RTO with a reputation for quality.
+The Fortress Learning TAE Diploma program is intentionally developed for people who are committed to their own professional roles within the VET sector; people who understand that the best way to demonstrate their quality is by showing that it has been recognised with a qualification from an RTO with a reputation for quality.

 It is ideally suited to people who possess the TAE40110 Certificate IV in Training & Assessment (or its successor) as well as a couple of years’ relevant experience within the training sector.
 Even if you are not seeking Recognition of Prior Learning, that experience will make the Coursework much more worthwhile.

 We have an online enrolment form that you can complete at any time.

 But, before that, we would like to have a conversation with you to discover more about your particular situation and what you are looking for.
 Experience tells us that this is a great introduction and a worthwhile starting point for making an informed decision.

 WHAT HAPPENS AFTER I ENROL?

 The first thing we do is some planning.
 By taking the time to plan at the beginning, we find we can save hours of unnecessary work later by finding and removing those hoops through which you need not jump.

 To do this, you complete a Personal Learning Plan Survey, which will allow us to formalise many of the things we spoke about in our initial conversation.
 It will essentially tell you three things:

 - Where you might be eligible for RPL